xenocrat/chyrp-lite/README.md

 ## What can Chyrp Lite do for me?

 Chyrp Lite makes it possible to host a blog on your own web server with minimal fuss.
-You can make your website whatever you want it to be: you can have a traditional blog, a tumbleblog, or you can add oodles of customisation and build a web publishing platform with blogging features on the side.
+You can have a traditional blog, a tumbleblog, or you can add oodles of customisation and build a web publishing platform with blogging features on the side.

+With a flexible system of Feathers and Pages, you can make your website whatever you want it to be.
-Chyrp Lite uses a system of Feathers and Pages.
-Feathers enable different types of blog content – you can restrict yourself to absolute textual purity, or you can turn on everything and blog a multimedia rainbow.
-Pages let you publish articles separate from your blog content – from a simple colophon to a multi-page extravaganza.
+Feathers enable different types of blog content – you can restrict yourself to absolute textual purity, or you can create a multimedia rainbow.
+Pages let you publish articles separate from your blog content – be it a simple colophon or a hierarchy of multiple pages, optionally including a homepage that your visitors will see when they first arrive at your website.

-Chyrp Lite provides three beautiful blog themes and a friendly administration console, all fully navigable on a broad range of devices, thanks to the power of responsive HTML5.
+You get three beautiful blog themes and a friendly administration console, all fully navigable on a broad range of devices, thanks to the power of responsive HTML5.
 Semantic markup and comprehensive ARIA labelling ensure your blog will be accessible to visitors who use assistive technologies.

 ## What are the key features?